Constitution of Nepal: Preamble

-Previous Constitutions of Nepal
+Previous constitutions

-In the 68-year history of constitutional development up to this Constitution, Nepal experienced 6 different constitutions in different time periods, with previous constitutions being enacted in 1948, 1951, 1959, 1962, 1990, and 2007.
+In the 68-year history of constitutional development up to this Constitution, Nepal experienced six different constitutions in different time periods, with previous constitutions being enacted in 1948, 1951, 1959, 1962, 1990, and 2007.

 The Nepal Government Act 1948

 In 2004 Bikram Sambat, the Government of Nepal Act was enacted.
 Since the mid-nineteenth century, the country had been a monarchy where the prime ministers, from the Rana dynasty, had sweeping control over the affairs of the state.
 The 1948 (Common Era) document introduced limited democratic elements, but the experiment was not successful due to the misgivings of the Rana rulers to give away power.
 This constitution was declared on 26 January 1948 by PM Padma Shumsher.
 The constitution was formed under the chairmanship of Padma Shumsher and three Indian Scholars had helped him to prepare this document.
 The three Indian Scholars who contributed during its writing were Prakash Gupta, Raghunath Singh and Ram Ugra Singh.
 It consisted of 6 parts, 68 articles and 1 schedule.